Floor Tile Removal

 Flooring material should remain intact during the removal process.
-If the flooring material you are removing begins to consistently break, your previously non-friable flooring material may now be considered friable and regulated by MDH.
+If the flooring material you are removing begins to break, your previously non-friable flooring material is now considered friable and regulated by MDH.
 See the guidance photographs at the bottom of this page.

 I thought floor tile removal wasn't regulated as long as the floor tile is non-friable and I'm using hand tools to remove it.
 Isn't this true?

 MDH, in conjunction with MPCA has developed the following guidance as to when MDH and MPCA consider floor tile removal as regulated.

 Removal of floor tile in commercial settings offers a unique challenge to licensed asbestos contractors.
 In its undisturbed state, floor tile may be classified as a nonfriable material and therefore non-regulated.
 However, floor tile may be damaged during a removal project to the extent that it would be considered a regulated friable material.

 Building owners and contractors, both licensed and unlicensed, believe that using spud bars, ice chippers, etc., is always a non-regulated removal method because hand tools are being used.
 Using hand tools to remove floor tile does not mean the floor tile will remain nonfriable.